 Heads of Laboratories

-Dr. Magnasco uses both computational and experimental methods to model the complexity, organization and self-assembling properties of living organisms.
+Dr. Magnasco uses both computational and experimental methods to model the complexity, organization, and information-processing properties of living organisms.
 The lab concentrates on sensory processing: Experimental techniques are employed to investigate the auditory representation of complex objects in laboratory animals as well as humans, and study communication in dolphins.
 Meanwhile computer modeling is used to understand how and where sound is processed in the mammalian brain, as well as more general models of brain function.

 Dr. Magnasco’s computational studies include both abstract modeling and data analysis.
 Modeling work is under way on neural architectures of auditory processing, including frequency discrimination and spatial perception models, as well as on neural function and memory, such as mechanisms employed by the brain to balance excitatory and inhibitory activity in neural circuits.
 Data analysis work concentrates on methods to analyze large-scale neurophysiological datasets, such as those stemming from electrocorticography recordings in humans and primates, demonstrating the footprints of such critical balancing during wakefulness and its absence during loss of consciousness, anesthesia, epilepsia, and normal sleep.

 The laboratory’s effort into dolphin communication and cognition is carried out both in dolphins in aquaria, as well as in wild dolphins at several field stations, and aims both to understand the natural extent of dolphins’ vocal repertoire and communication ability, as well as their ability at acquiring novel signals.
 It involves both extensive data analysis efforts as well as fieldwork developing novel acquisition techniques.